-Golf: Fleetwood turns on style in dream Ryder Cup debut
+Golf - Kid's stuff for Fleetwood in dream Ryder Cup debut

-PARIS (Reuters) - As Ryder Cup debuts go Tommy Fleetwood’s was nothing short of spectacular as he posted two points alongside British Open champion Francesco Molinari at Le Golf National on Friday.
+PARIS (Reuters) - Exactly a year after becoming a father for the first time, Tommy Fleetwood made his Ryder Cup debut look like child’s play as he posted two vital points alongside British Open champion Francesco Molinari at Le Golf National on Friday.

-Europe, bidding to reclaim the trophy, ended the day 5-3 ahead with Fleetwood the toast of the team room.
+Europe, bidding to reclaim the trophy they lost at Hazeltine two years ago, ended the day 5-3 ahead with Fleetwood the toast of the team room, even if he made a quick dash away to help celebrate his son Frankie’s first birthday.

+An hour or so out of the Ryder Cup bubble was the least Fleetwood deserved after playing a key role in turning the opening day Europe’s way.

+“Tommy is on his way back to the hotel to spend an hour or so with his son, and that will be nice for him,” Europe captain Thomas Bjorn said.
+“That’s a pretty special thing for him and for (Fleetwood’s wife) Clare.”

-The popular 27-year-old Englishman, one of five rookies in Thomas Bjorn’s side, gelled superbly with the Italian as they stormed back against Tiger Woods and Patrick Reed in the morning fourballs to post a crucial 3&1 victory.
+The laid-back 27-year-old Englishman, one of five rookies in Bjorn’s side, gelled superbly with the Italian as they produced a stunning comeback win against Tiger Woods and Patrick Reed in the morning fourballs for a 3&1 victory that spared Europe a 4-0 drubbing in the opening session.

-The U.S. had won the first three fourballs matches but when Fleetwood and Molinari pulled a victory out of the fire it was to prove the turning point of an absorbing opening day.

 Later they outclassed Jordan Spieth and Justin Thomas 5&4 to complete Europe’s first ever 4-0 sweep in the foursomes format.

-The four Americans they faced during the opening day’s action boasted a collective total of 19 majors.
+The four Americans they faced down during the opening day’s action boasted a collective total of 19 majors.
+No wonder their partnership is already being dubbed “Mollywood”.

+“I mean, you’ve got a former French Open champion and The Open Champion.
+They just love playing with each other.
+I think they just have a very special bond,” Bjorn, who will send them out together again in Saturday’s fourballs for a re-match with Woods and Reed, told reporters.

+Fleetwood won the French Open on the same course last year but it has been stiffened for the Ryder Cup’s maiden appearance in France.
+Again he found the watery layout to his liking.

-Until Friday, Molinari had never won a Ryder Cup point in two previous appearances but the straggly-haired Fleetwood got his tally ticking straight away with some sizzling golf.
+Molinari had never won a Ryder Cup point in his two previous appearances but the straggly-haired Fleetwood got his tally ticking straight away with some sizzling golf.

-“I think we just combine really well,” Molinari, who became the first Italian to win a major when he held off the likes of Spieth and Woods at Carnoustie in July, said of the partnership already being dubbed “Mollywood”.
+“I think we just combine really well,” Molinari, the first Italian to win a major when he held off the likes of Spieth and Woods at Carnoustie in July, said.

 “He’s played amazing this morning and this afternoon.”